TangoAgency/android-data-binding-rxjava/README.md

 ### How it works

-You find ```toObservable``` method implementation in [RxUtils.java](https://github.com/TangoAgency/android-data-binding-rxjava/blob/master/app/src/main/java/agency/tango/databindingrxjava/RxUtils.java) class.
+You can find ```toObservable``` method implementation in [RxUtils.java](https://github.com/TangoAgency/android-data-binding-rxjava/blob/master/app/src/main/java/agency/tango/databindingrxjava/RxUtils.java) class.

 It uses ObservableField's ```OnPropertyChangedCallback``` and expose property change events to the "RxWorld".